 The disadvantage to newcomers to StarCraft is that the meta is incredibly difficult to master at a competitive level.
 After all, one is literally twenty years behind the most competitive players.
 At a casual level, the game remains fun and even has great single-player content (and a big user-generated content scene).

 Another graphically simple, yet mechanically very deep, game, NetHack was released in 1987.
 Inspired by the likes of Dungeons & Dragons, this Roguelike wants players to focus less on pure combat and more on careful, deliberate, choices.
 The wiki heavily implies that the game should probably be first played mostly blind, but doing so is not easy.

 The most interesting thing about NetHack is arguably its Conduct system.
 Not unlike modern Achievements or Ironman settings, the Conduct system tracks a character’s behavior.
 Players can try to play the game as a character who is illiterate, pacifist, vegan, or any combination of many more options.

 Even a cursory look at the wiki’s description of its system shows off the game’s depth.
 Players can polymorph into a mind flayer, eating other creatures’ brains.
 The wiki notes, however, that doing this will break the Foodless conduct (fair enough).

-The fun absurdity of games like NetHack can often be understood reading even a portion of any one guide.
+The fun absurdity of games like NetHack can often be understood by reading even a portion of anyone's guide.
 One writer notes, for example, an anti-leprechaun strategy.
 Apparently, a good strategy is to drop all of one’s money and then beat up the leprechauns!
 Who knew?